 "If you're concerned with Lake Erie and you focus only on the lake, you've missed the boat."

-Bill Stanley, director of conservation for the Conservancy in Ohio
+Bill Stanley, assistant state director for the Conservancy in Ohio

 By Randy Edwards

 The morning’s weather report had promised light winds and calm water, but the constant seesaw sway of Captain Paul Pacholski’s 30-foot fishing boat suggested that the report had been optimistic.